Joan Oumari: Al-Nasr and loan to Sagan Tosu

-2018: Loan to Sagan Tosu

-In August 2018 Oumari signed for J1 League side Sagan Tosu on a six-month loan, becoming the first Lebanese player to play in the J1 League.
-His first and only goal for the club came on 20 October 2018 against Vegalta Sendai in a 2–3 away win.
-Oumari played a total of 11 league games for the club.
+In August 2018 Oumari signed for J1 League side Sagan Tosu on a six-month loan, becoming the first Lebanese player to play in the Japanese top flight.
+His first and only goal for the club came on 20 October 2018, against Vegalta Sendai in a 3–2 away win.
+Oumari played 11 league games for the club in the 2018 season.

-2018–19: Third season

 Upon returning from loan to Al-Nasr, Oumari played nine league games in the 2018–19 season, as well as one cup game.
-He also debuted in the AFC Champions League, playing against Pakhtakor Tashkent in the 2019 play-off round.
+He also debuted in the AFC Champions League, playing against Pakhtakor Tashkent of Uzbekistan in the 2019 play-off round.

 Vissel Kobe

 On 23 July 2019, J1 League side Vissel Kobe announced the signing of Oumari on a free transfer.
 He made his club debut on 17 August 2019, in a 3–0 home win against Urawa Red Diamonds in the league.
-He scored his only goal for Vissel Kobe on 19 October 2019, in a 1–3 home defeat against his eventual future club FC Tokyo.
-Oumari ended the 2019 season with one goals in four appearances in the league.
-He also made one appearance in the 2019 Emperor's Cup, which he won as his side defeated Kashima Antlers 2–0 in the final.
+He scored his only goal for Vissel on 19 October 2019, in a 3–1 home defeat against his eventual future club FC Tokyo.
+Oumari ended the 2019 season with one goal in four appearances in the league.
+He also made an appearance in the 2019 Emperor's Cup, which he won as his side defeated Kashima Antlers 2–0 in the final.

 FC Tokyo

-2020 season

 On 10 January 2020, Oumari joined J1 League runners-up FC Tokyo.
 His debut came on 12 July 2020 in the league, coming on as a substitute in a 3–1 away win against Yokohama F. Marinos.
 Oumari's debut from the starting lineup came two matchdays later, on 22 July, in a 1–1 draw against Consadole Sapporo.
 On 10 October, in a match against Gamba Osaka, Oumari lost a tooth in an aerial duel.
 Oumari's first goal came on 19 December in the final matchday of the 2020 J1 League, scoring the sole goal of the game against his former club Vissel Kobe.

 On 4 January 2021, Oumari played in the 2020 J.League Cup final, helping FC Tokyo win 2–1 against Kashiwa Reysol.
-He finished the season with 19 games: 12 in the league, one in the league cup, and six in the AFC Champions League.
+He finished played 19 games in the 2020 season: 12 in the league, one in the league cup, and six in the AFC Champions League.
 On 10 February 2021, Oumari's contract was extended for a further year.

-2021 season

 Oumari scored his first goal of the 2021 season on 25 August 2021, opening the scoring with a header in a 2–1 win against Vegalta Sendai.
 He left the club on 5 December 2021, following the expiration of his contract.